 Jesus repeatedly condemned doctrines and traditions.
 Yet traditions are nothing more than a concept or a belief that has been handed down from generation to generation, and a doctrine is nothing but another word for teaching.
 Why did Jesus make it such a point to condemn the very basis of what forms a culture, whether microcosmic such a family, or a world view?

 As demonstrated in the above passage (I bleeped out the example He gave since it doesn't effect us today, but there are a great many others that do), the teachings and the traditions that were being followed and taught were standing in the way of hearing what God was telling them.
 There was nothing wrong with what the Pharisees and others were doing, they could wash all the pots in the world as far as God is concerned.
 The problem was the traditions and teachings they were following were taking the place of God's commandments.
 Today we have such doctrines as the Trinity that must be accepted as a requirement for salvation, where the Bible says no such thing.
-And we have the doctrine of the love of God to the exclusion of the wrath of God, which is plainly demonstrated and we're warned to observe and fear that the teaching of the love of God has overshadowed.
+And we have the doctrine of the love of God to the exclusion of the wrath of God, which is plainly demonstrated and we're warned to observe, and fear of God that the exclusive teaching of the love of God has overshadowed.
 Is there a Trinity?
 Maybe, maybe not.
 But in spite of the truth of the matter, the fact is Jesus never stipulated the necessity to believe in the Trinity.
 What Jesus and the Apostles stressed was the absolute need to be obedient and to lay our life down as a living sacrifice, and thereby to overcome the flesh.
 This teaching is set aside and considered a nonentity, in the name of being covered by the blood and the love of God.

-Paul had to deal with wolves interring the Church and teaching doctrines that were not of God.
+Paul had to deal with wolves entering the Church and teaching doctrines that were not of God.
 I think he would be pulling his hair out, if he had any, to see all the howling taking place in the churches today.
 It appears to me that just about every precept he was preaching has been replaced by false doctrines, and like God said through the prophets "And My people love to have it so."

 As inhibiting as doctrines and rules are, they are necessary for any church or organization to function and survive.
 When room is left for teaching something other than what is established, all kind of weird stuff begins to circulate and be accepted by those with little knowledge.
 The problem is that the basic principles that are being protected are wrong, and in the attempt to keep out false doctrine, the truth is being canceled as well.
 John had to deal with this very situation in his third letter to the Church where there was a man who would not allow the congregation to listen to him, but rather wanted to hold all attention on himself.
 We find this in the churches today where pastors fear someone will do better than they are doing, such as an evangelist, and cause the congregation to hold him in less esteem.